 A lively, long-time-standing restaurant on the corner of Richmond Street and College Avenue with a diverse menu ranging from burgers to Italian and Mexican cuisine.
 Dishes are reasonably priced and generally good.
 While I've had negative reports about the Mexican dishes, the Italian food tends to be very popular, especially the lasagna.
 I recently tried the linguine Alfredo and found it bland, as were some other pasta dishes, though still OK.
 Many people love the place.
 It has great old-style ambiance, with some amazing photos of movie and TV stars from 40+ years ago, along with other relics of the previous century or beyond.
 Worth a visit just to see and enjoy the interior, but enjoy the food also!

-A new pizza spot on West College Avenue in the building once occupied by Los Compadres and years ago by Friar Tucks (Friar Tucks, by the way, has been revived and is now a little further west on the south side of the street).
+On West College Avenue in the building once occupied by Los Compadres.
 Great pizza, paninis and sandwiches.
-Big, hearty salads.
+Big salads.
 The crust on the pizza is the way I like--medium thickness, well cooked and flavorful.
 Their vegetarian pizza may well be the best veggie pizza I've encountered.
 They get it.
 Glass Nickel has its origins in Madison.
 I believe this is the second shop the team of owners has opened.
 Take a look at the bar where you'll see beautiful art made with thousands of nickels embedded in an epoxy coating.
 Very cool.
 Service is great.

 Located in the Radisson Paper Valley Hotel (333.
 W. College Avenue), this classy and elegant restaurant offers what may be the best steaks in the state.
 I went there with a gift certificate recently and was simply amazed at the quality of the food - a meal I will not soon forget.
 But it is expensive.
 Without drinks or dessert, you can expect to pay $30 for a typical meal.
 Three of use shared a 30-ounce porterhouse steak and an order of crab legs, plus two of their large sides dishes (the garlic smashed potatoes were fantastic!), for $85 plus tip.
 Open daily, 4 PM till midnight.
 Call 920-380-9390 for reservations.
 Casual dress is acceptable.